spawnmarvel/flask-storage/README.md

  * Running on http://localhost:5000
 Press CTRL+C to quit
 ```
-# Start the app locally but build for Azure Web App
+## Start the app locally and build for Azure Web App

 ```
 # cmd